 Job: Two volumes are worthy of note: Tremper Longman III, Job (BCOTWP) and John H. Walton, Job (NIVAC).
 I would recommend either without hesitation.
 These two gentlemen are among the best Old Testament and Ancient Near Eastern scholars currently active.

-Proverbs: Tremper Longman III, Proverbs (BCOTWP) is my first choice, but only by the slightest of margins.
+Proverbs: Tremper Longman III, Proverbs (BCOTWP) has typically been my first choice.
 Overall, the Baker Commentary on the Old Testament Wisdom and Psalms is just outstanding.
 Longman balances critical research on Proverbs and the need to do exegesis of the text as we have it for the use of the whole church.
-The other commentary I go to, which I only recently added is Roland Murphy (WBC), which is second only because of the annoying WBC format.
+The other commentary I go to, which I only recently added is Roland Murphy (WBC).